shycopney44/W_S5M1_Project/README.md

 1. **Using data** and template literals to build text content for elements in the DOM.
 1. **Manipulating attributes** on elements.
 1. **Using setInterval** to schedule repeated actions.
-1. **Using clearInterval** to cancel a setInterval.

-Additionally, the following soft skills will greatly impact your performance:
+In addition to these technical skills, the following soft skills will greatly impact your performance:

 1. Attention to detail.
 Make sure there isn't a single character out of place!
 1. Perseverance.
 Keep trying until you figure it out!